The Cameras: A GAINESVILLE FIRST

 That really hasn't been our experience.
 We do occasionally get calls, especially from new familes in their first few weeks, but if anything the cameras have served to reduce parent anxiety overall.
-In addition to the live feeds, all of our camera streams are archived with the capacity to go back 30 days.

 Click on the images below to cycle through.
 These are images taken directly from our cams, however the image in the actual feeds is full screen.
 (The live feeds also have actual little people running around in them.)

 we don’t call tech support. we are the tech support.